apfrade/ConfidenceMeasure/README.md

 ## Basic tour

-The [basic tour](https://github.com/apfrade/ConfidenceMeasure/blob/master/examples/basic_tour.ipynb) will walk you through the use and different application of the confidence tool.
+The [Basic Tour](https://github.com/apfrade/ConfidenceMeasure/blob/master/examples/basic_tour.ipynb) will walk you through the use and different application of the confidence tool.